grantj-re3/FlindersRedbox-rif2website/rifcs_notes/README_rifCoverageSpatial.md

 A simple way of representing points and rectangles on a map in Research Data Australia (RDA) is to obtain GPS coordinates (ie. a WGS84 projection) of the point or rectangular-borders and represent them in ReDBox under dcmiPoint or iso19139dcmiBox in the Coverage tab when creating or editing a dataset.

 You can obtain the WGS84 coordinates (given by east and north values) as follows.
+Note that __negative signs__ are important (to represent west and south) so must be used where applicable.

 - Use OpenStreetMap in the ReDBox Coverage tab; the coordinates pointed to with your mouse are shown at the bottom right (east first, then north).
 - Use http://www.openstreetmap.org: